abocci0577/ds-projects-template/README.md

 $ conda activate ./env
 ```

-Note that the `env` directory is *intentionally* not under version control as it can always be
+Note that the `env` directory is *not* under version control as it can always be re-created from
-re-created from the `environment.yml` file as necessary.
+the `environment.yml` file as necessary.

 ### Updating the Conda environment